Rosanne Boudreau, Sandan, third degree black belt

 Alyssandra Yochelson, Shodan, first degree black belt

-Alyssandra started martial arts in 2007 when she was 15 years old.
-Now working her way through young adulthood she’s still practicing and committing herself to the study of Cuong Nhu.
-She passed her black belt test May of 2013 and earned her first red stripe in the summer of 2014.
-Her plans for the future include someday starting her own dojo, but that won’t be until she finishes college at least.
-Her strengths within the style itself would be the performance of the katas (pre-arranged combat technique forms, similar to steps in a dance) but she loves grappling and self-defense as well.
-She’s very proud that she placed 1st and 2nd at the Berkeley Cuong Nhu Kata tournament in 2014.
+Alyssandra started martial arts in 2007 when they were 15 years old.
+Now working their way through the struggles of young adulthood while maintaining their strength, willpower and committing to the study of Cuong Nhu.
+Alyssandra passed their black belt test May of 2013 and earned the first red stripe (or Shodan rank) in the summer of 2014.
+Plans for the future include someday starting their own dojo, but that won’t be until they have finished college at least.
+Their strengths within the style itself would be the performance of the katas (pre-arranged combat technique forms, similar to steps in a dance) but Alyssandra loves grappling and self-defense as well.
+They’re very proud that they placed 1st and 2nd at the Berkeley Cuong Nhu Kata tournament in 2014.
 Don’t ever tell me you “can’t,” just say “I can’t yet.”
 Doubting yourself is the surest way to fail.

 Jennifer Argle, black belt